ISCPIF/viabilitree/example/population/src/main/scala/fr/iscpif/population/READMEpopulation.md

 ```

 <img src="../../../../../../images/populationGitlab.png" width="300" alt="Figure 1: Viability kernel of the population viability problem">
-{: #fig1}
+{: #fig1}*Figure 1*

-The above figure shows an approximation of the viability kernel for the population problem with:
+Figure 1 above shows an approximation of the viability kernel for the population problem with:
 * constraint set $`K=[a=0.2,b=3]\times[d=-2,e=2]`$,
 * parameters $`dt=0.1`$,
 * control set $`U=[-0.5;0.5]`$ with discretization step 0.02.